-Spiral Wetland is based on the Spiral Jetty by Robert Smithson, the most famous and enduring of the land art pieces.
-Spiral Wetland reaches back to the beginning of eco-art but envisions the next stage of our thinking: to heal and transform the environment for better.
-This project makes a sustainable change to an historic form.
+Spiral Wetland reaches back to the beginning of eco-art, but envisions the next stage of our thinking: to heal and transform the environment for the better.